DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-1/historical-context/_index.md

 {{% note %}}

-The introduction of synchronized sound in films marked the transition from silent movies to "talkies."
-The first sync sound films used mono audio, with a single channel played through a speaker located at the front of the auditorium, centered horizontally with the screen.
+With the advent of synchronized sound ("talkies") around 1927, film sound moved to **mono optical soundtracks**, typically a single channel projected from behind the screen.
+This setup held sway until mid-century. (*The Jazz Singer* (1927) is often marked as the first sync-sound “talkie.”)
 {{%/ note %}}

 ---